-Dr. Miron is an emotion/motivation researcher interested in issues related to emotional intensity and emotion regulation, as well as in applications of emotion and motivation theories.
-She is particularly interested in the mechanisms by which reasons for feeling an opposing emotion affect the intensity of the original emotion.
-Her work also investigates how people make justice judgments and whether group members shift their definitions of justice as a function of their current motivational goals.
+Dr. Miron is an emotion/motivation researcher interested in issues related to emotional intensity and emotion regulation.
+A second line of research explores the mechanisms underlying sensory interactions in close relationships.
+A third line of work investigates how people make justice judgments and whether group members shift their definitions of justice as a function of their current motivational goals.

-She teaches General Psychology, Research Methods, Social Psychology Seminar (graduate), Multivariate Statistics (graduate), and Theoretical Conceptualizations in Psychology (graduate).
+She teaches General Psychology, Research Methods, Social Psychology Seminar (undergraduate and graduate), Multivariate Statistics (graduate), and Theoretical Conceptualizations in Psychology (graduate).

 - Miron, A.M. & Branscombe, N. R. (in press).
 Motivated appraisals of ingroup harm and avoidance of collective guilt.
 In Y. Araki & M. Karasawa (Eds.), The Handbook of Political Psychology: Politics and Intergroup Relations.
 Tokyo: Oxford University Press.

-- Miron, A. M. & Brehm, J. W. (2011), Emotional intensity theory and its cardiovascular implications for emotional states, R. A. Wright and G. H. E. Gendolla (Eds.), How motivation affects cardiovascular response: Mechanisms and applications (pp. 121-137), Washington, DC: American Psychological Association.
+- Miron, A. M. & Brehm, J. W. (2011).
+Emotional intensity theory and its cardiovascular implications for emotional states.
+R. A. Wright & G. H. E. Gendolla (Eds.), How motivation affects cardiovascular response: Mechanisms and applications (pp. 121-137), Washington, DC: APA Press.

 - Miron, A. M., Branscombe, N. R, & Biernat, M. R. (2010).
 Motivated shifting of justice standards.
 Personality and Social Psychology Bulletin, 36, 768-779.